Nightshade04/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
 A Basic game of Tic Tac Toe, built using python and tkinter.
-It is not yet complete.
-Still a work in progress.
+Basic skeleton complete.
+Implemented the two player as well as a single player mode.
+AI implemented using MINIMAX algorithm.